 Philosophy isn’t just a form of creative writing.
 It’s an attempt to use good reasoning, and writing good philosophical arguments requires an understanding of good reasoning.
-Most people have an intuitive grasp of what “good reasoning” is, but this intuitive grasp is often insufficient.
+Most people have an intuitive grasp of what good reasoning is, but this intuitive grasp is often insufficient.
 Our reasoning can be improved from experience and philosophy education.
+Experience writing philosophical arguments can help us think more philosophically.
 I will discuss three steps of writing good philosophical arguments:

 - Make your argument explicit.

 - Consider the evidence for your argument.

 - Consider relevant objections and counterarguments.

 There are two main types of arguments—supporting and opposing.
 Supporting arguments give reasons to think a belief is true, and opposing arguments (objections) give reason to think a belief is false (or that there’s a problem with a form of reasoning).
 Either way, we need to make it clear what the premises and conclusion of our argument are.

 Imagine that Jill wants to argue that the death penalty is wrong in our current time period.
 She will need to know why she personally thinks the death penalty is wrong and why anyone should agree with her.
 The first thought that might come to mind is that human life has value.
 At this point her argument is the following:

 This argument might look good enough, but it’s technically invalid.
 The argument form is “A, therefore B” and arguments using this form of reasoning can have a true premise and false conclusion.
 For example, “the sky is blue, therefore there is no oxygen in the air” has the same argument form, but it’s clearly a poor argument.

 Find unstated assumptions